Dean Philpott: College career

-Philpott was a two-way starter for the Fresno State Bulldogs from 1954 to 1957 and was known as the Anaheim Assassin.
+Philpott was a two-way starter at Fresno State College (now California State University, Fresno) for the Bulldogs from 1954 to 1957 and was known as the Anaheim Assassin.
 He set school records for rushing yards with 2,579 and points scored during his college career.
 He rushed for 767 yards, scored 14 touchdowns and kicked 10 extra points his senior year.
 Philpott earned First-team All Conference honors for three consecutive years.
 He was also named to the California Collegiate Athletic Association First-team twice and to All Coast First-team for four consecutive years.
 He was inducted into the Fresno State University Athletic Hall of Fame in 1993.

 Professional career

-Philpott was selected by the Chicago Cardinals of the NFL with the 122nd pick in the 1958 NFL draft and played in nine games for the team during the 1958 season.
+Philpott was selected by the Chicago Cardinals of the NFL in the 11th round with the 122nd overall pick in the 1958 NFL draft and played in nine games for the team during the 1958 season.
 He took the 1959 season off while serving in the United States Army as an active duty reservist.
 He suffered a career ending injury while playing for the AFL's Oakland Raiders during a pre-season game in 1960.